Cptmorgan27/Scan.js/README.md

 4. Password: raspberry

-5. Next connect to Greenline WiFi
+5. Next connect to WiFi

 Steps A-C are for setup for new RaspberryPi.
 Follow Steps D and E for Data Collection.